linode/docs/docs/uptime/zipkin-server-configuration-using-docker-and-mysql.md

 ### Backup Span/Trace Data

-There are 2 different backup methods: using Mysql , and using sysadmin.
+There are 2 different backup methods: using MySQL , and using sysadmin.

-#### Mysql Backup
+#### MySQL Backup

 1. Ensure that the MySQL service is running on a container.
 You can check this with a `docker ps` command.
 The `docker ps` command displays the active containers: